Trust me. I wouldn’t say something like this if I didn’t really mean it.

 I guess what I am saying is, when my body is feeling weak, my mind also usually feels pretty crappy, since it is very connected to and continually monitoring what’s going on in my body.

 In other words, when body/mind are otherwise engaged in whatever the physical injury/illness of the moment is, the rest of me (heart/spirit) is free to seek and accept help from other sources.
 And I am more humble and don’t buy in right away when my mind tells me it knows it all and has everything covered.
+This concept was justified to me when I spoke to injury experts form 1800injured in Florida.
+They really made me see the whole picture.

 When my body is weak, I also do less and focus more, often (oddly) achieving better results, if less of them.